The History of Sunspot Solar Observatory

 Composite image of the Sun as taken in extreme ultraviolet light from NASA's SDO spacecraft - if there's any activity, you'll be able to see it on this image!
 Image Courtesy of NASA

 The year is 1947.
-The Second World War was finished, and the world is trying to come to terms with the new technologies and scientific discoveries that the war had brought about.
+The Second World War was finished, and the world was trying to come to terms with the new technologies and scientific discoveries that the war had brought about.
 One such scientific discovery was a link between activity on the sun - sunspots, solar flares, etc., - and radio blackouts.
-During the war, British radar operators noticed interference from solar emission affecting their radar instruments.
+During the war, British radar operators noticed interference from solar emissions affecting their radar instruments.
 During the same time, several other scientists also noticed the correlation, but the news didn't become public until the end of the war in 1945.
 During the war, in the United States, one of the most important solar observatories was staffed by a man named Dr. Walter Roberts of Harvard University.
 Dr. Roberts operated the Harvard University coronagraph (a machine that mimics a solar eclipse) at the site that would eventually become the High Altitude Observatory (HAO) - operated by the University of Colorado and Harvard University.
-Dr. Roberts' site was located near the town of Climax, Colorado, on the continental divide at an elevation of 11,500 feet above sea level.
+Dr. Roberts' site was located near the town of Climax, Colorado, on the continental divide at an elevation of 11,500 feet (3.5 km) above sea level.
 The site was remote, and nearly inaccessible during the winter months.
 Worse still for a solar observatory - it was cloudy almost every afternoon in the winter.
-As a result, after the war, HAO decided to secure funding for a new site in a location with weather that would compliment the conditions in Climax.
+As a result, after the war, HAO decided to secure funding for a new site in a location with weather that would complement the conditions in Climax.
 Between the two facilities, they hoped, they would be able to study the Sun almost every day.

 Given the relevance of solar astronomy in military applications (remember the radio thing?), the US armed forces were a natural consideration for a funding source.
 In the spring of 1947, the US Army Air Corps (which became the US Air Force later that year) agreed to provide funding and support for a new solar observatory.
 The catch?
 The observatory would be located in the Sacramento Mountains of southern New Mexico, somewhere with a clear sight-line to the White Sands Missile Proving Grounds.